mhaugrud/msumcspy/_sources/SimplePythonData/ValuesandDataTypes.rst

     print(type('''and even this...''') )

 Double quoted strings can contain single quotes inside them, as in ``"Bruce's beard"``, and single quoted strings can have double quotes inside them, as in ``'The knights who say "Ni!"'``.
 Strings enclosed with three occurrences of either quote symbol are called triple quoted strings.
 They can contain either single or double quotes:

+Python programers usually choose to surround their strings by single quotes.
+What do you think would happen if the string already contained single quotes?

 .. activecode:: ch02_5
     :nocanvas: